mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Tutorial.md

 MaxScale checks that incoming clients are valid.
 To do this, MaxScale needs to retrieve user authentication information from the backend databases.
-Create a special user account for this purpose by executing the following SQL commands on the master server of your database cluster.
+Create a special user account for this purpose by executing the following SQL commands on the primary server of your database cluster.
 The following tutorials will use these credentials.

 ```